predis/predis/README.md

 Flexible and feature-complete [Redis](http://redis.io) client for PHP >= 5.3 and HHVM >= 2.3.0.

+__ATTENTION:__ you are on the README file of an unstable branch of Predis specifically meant for the development of future releases.
+This means that the code on this branch is potentially unstable, and breaking change may happen without any prior notice.
+Do not use it in production environments or use it at your own risk!

 Predis does not require any additional C extension by default, but it can be optionally paired with [phpiredis](https://github.com/nrk/phpiredis) to lower the overhead of the serialization and parsing of the [Redis RESP Protocol](http://redis.io/topics/protocol).
 For an __experimental__ asynchronous